 Explore the life and times of Walter Morrison in this lecture series featuring academics, archivists and architects.

 “Founded in 1865 the Palestine Exploration Fund (PEF), an organisation with which Walter Morrison was intimately involved, was a pivotal force in the development of archaeological and scientific research in Ottoman and Mandate Palestine.
 This talk will look at the PEF in the 19th century as a society, its character, aims, and will explore the motivations of its early members and the organisation’s place in Victorian society.”

 This lecture, by Felicity Cobbing, Chief Executive of the Palestine Exploration Society considers the role of the PEF in the 19th century.

 We are aware that there were some sound issues with the opening lecture in the Morrison series.
-We will take steps to remedy this before the autumn series.
+We have taken steps to remedy this.

 Due to the historical nature of the building, the venue is not wheelchair accessible and is accessed via a flight of stairs up one story.
 There is a toilet on site, but it is also not accessible.
 The event will be livestreamed for anyone who is unable to access the venue.